JamesNewton/MERGIF/README.md

 Instead of using binary commands and supplying a library of code in every language, a simple human readable text command format can be used.

-The general format is a series of commands which are just the first letter e.g. L for Line, with lower case attributes (e.g. c for Color) followed by values.
+The general format is a series of commands which are just a number and the first letter off a command or attribute. e.g. L for Line, c or C for Color.
-Default attributes can be set with an uppercase letter, and remain in effect until the end of the line (carriage return aka cr, decimal 13) or until overridden.

 It ends up a bit like a g-code.
 But postfix at least for now. e.g. not `X10`, but `10x`.